alexcpn/alexcpn.github.io/html/NN/ml/7_cnn_network.md

 ## The Neural Network Model

-Note - I am writing this out, without index notation, and with the super script representing just the layers of the network.
+I am writing this out, without index notation, and with the super script representing just the layers of the network.

 $$
 \mathbf {